 Here we give a small example.
-To carry a traffic demand $T{I}(1, 4, \text{OC-1}, 2)$, we setup lightpaths L{I} (from node 1 to node 2), L_2 (from node 2 to node 3), and L_3 (from node 3 to node 4), and then route

-T_1 onto these lightpaths.
+To carry a traffic demand $T_I(1, 4, \text{OC-1}, 2)$, we setup lightpaths L_I (from node 1 to node 2), L_2 (from node 2 to node (in node 1, in node 3, in node 4), and then route T_1 onto these lightpaths.
 The switching granularities of the nodes 1, 2, 3, and 4 are STS-1, OC-3, STS-1, and STS-1, respectively.
 The capacity of a wavelength channel is OC-12 for this illustration.
 Figure I(a) shows the switching state of the OXCs.
-Since the switching granularity of node 2 (OC 3) is correct then the bendmitt (OC-3) is coarser than the bandwidth granularity of the traffic demand (OC-1), there is a free STS-1 timeslot (timeslot 3 in L_1) switched onto L_2 (timeslot 9 in L_2) by the OXC at node 2.
+Since the switching granularity of node 2 (OC-3) is coarse than the bandwidth granularity of the traffic demand (OC-1), there is a free STS-1 timeslot (timeslot 3 in L_1) switched onto L_2 (timeslot 9 in L_2) by the OXC at node 2.
 Although this timeslot goes through node 2, it cannot be accessed by node 2.
 Any traffic carried by this timeslot will bypass node 2 and directly reach node 3, where it can be switched to any free outgoing grooming port.
 This is equivalent to having an STS-1 circuit directly connecting node 1 and node 3.
-Figure 1(b) shows the network state (virtual connectivity) after routing T{l} .
+Figure 1(b) shows the network state (virtual connectivity) after routing T_l .
 These circuits form another topology above the virtual topology, and traffic demands should be routed on this topology instead of on the virtual topology.